emiliebarnard/discord-bot/index.markdown

 layout: default
 title: Guide
 ---
+# Quickstart Guide
+This is a quickstart guide for writing your first Discord bot, specifically geared towards those with light programming and/or Python experience.

+## Guide Outline
+- Before You Start
+- Set Up Your Discord Developer Portal
+  - Create a Bot Application
+  - Link Your Bot to Your Server
+- Set Up Python
+  - Access Command Line
+  - Install discord.py Library
+  - Install dotenv Library
+- Write Code!
+  - Edit Initial Templates
+    - Create .env File
+    - Create .py File
+- Bot Suggestions
+  - Respond to Messages
+  - Tag @everyone
+  - Respond to Commands

 # Before You Start
 This quickstart guide assumes the following:
 1. You use and understand Discord.